ShipingGe/SVO/README.md

 # SVO
-Official Repository for the SIGIR 2024 paper: Position Decoding and Successor Prediction for Short Video Ordering.
+Official Repository for the SIGIR 2024 paper: Short Video Ordering via Position Decoding and Successor Prediction.

 The code and the dataset will be released soon after the paper is published officially.

 ## About